GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

   --service=servicenetworking.googleapis.com
 ```

-Once VPC Peering is established, create the Cloud SQL instance with a private IP address and set the password for the `postgres` user:
+Once VPC Peering is established, create the Cloud SQL instance with a private IP address; it may take about 10 minutes to create the instance.
+When it's ready, create a database and set the password for the `postgres` user:

 ```bash
 CLOUD_SQL_INSTANCE=langchain-chatbot